NREL/fastsim/fastsim/docs/README.md

 out = component output

 # Release Notes
-1.1.2 -- made vehicle loading _more_ more robust
+1.1.3 -- provisioned for optional load time motor and engine peak overrides 1.1.2 -- made vehicle loading _more_ more robust
 1.1.1 -- made vehicle loading more robust
 1.1.0 -- separated jitclasses into own module, made vehicle engine and motor efficiency setting more robust